Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are good, but not overly specific.
-The misinformed and fake clues provide reasonable misdirection and ambiguity.
+**Reasoning:** The informed clues are strong, but the misinformed clues provide enough ambiguity to make it not too easy.
+The fake clues effectively misdirect.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.3/5
+**Overall Quality Score:** 4.7/5

 **Pass/Fail:** ✅ PASS